GSA/itvmo/README.md

 ### Node and NPM

 There are many guides out there for installing Node and it's package manager NPM.
 Once it's on your system, run `npm install` from the root of your project.
 This installs the dependencies needed for USWDS to run as intended in the project.
+You don't need to keep Node or NPM running in the background or do anything with the `package.json` file.

 ## Installing the Project Files